How to Navigate Others’ Pregnancies During Your Adoption Wait

 Lifetime encourages you to educate yourself on birth mothers and open adoption while you’re waiting.
 Read books, birth mother blogs, and attend our free, information-packed adoption webinars.
 Doing so will give you valuable insight into the adoption process, and it will help you be better prepared for when you get “the call.”

-The timing of your adoption won’t diminish how great it will be when you do finally become parents.
+The timing of your adoption won’t diminish the joy of becoming parents.
 The time you spend going through the adoption process, procedures, and to-do lists will seem like nothing once you have your baby in your arms.

 Your time spent waiting to adopt will seem minuscule in comparison to the hugs that you will share, the moments that you tuck them in bed, and each time they accomplish something great in their lives.
 As you watch them grow, when they learn to ride a bike, or even when you listen to them read aloud for the first time, the time that you waited will seem like a blink of an eye.

-So, hold on.
-Take comfort in knowing that your adoption wait will be over.
-Once you adopt your child, you will be able to use the patience gained during your adoption wait towards parenting!
+Hold on and take comfort in knowing that your adoption wait will be over.
+Once you adopt your child, you will be able to apply the patience you gained during the adoption wait to parenting!

 Written by Mardie Caldwell, C.O.A.P.